mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 - If the requested `resource` value is acceptable:
   - The authorization server MUST include the `resource` parameter in the access token response.
   - The `resource` parameter value MUST be a string containing the accepted `resource` value.
-  - The returned `resource` value MUST match the requested `resource` value after applying the URI comparison rules defined in {{Section 6.2.1 of RFC3986}} and syntax-based normalization defined in {{Section 6.2.2 of RFC3986}}.
+  - The returned `resource` value MUST match the requested `resource` value according to the rules defined in {{resource-identifier-comparison}}.

 ### Client Requested Multiple Resources